Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 ![private txn current flow](../../images/PrivateTxn_NewFlow.png)

-1. Signed private transaction sent to GoQuorum, to be signed on the node.
+1. Private transaction sent to GoQuorum, to be signed on the node.
+(Steps 1 - 4 in [Normal private transactions] are carried out as before)
-2. Entire private transaction serialised to JSON and sent to Tessera with details of participant parties.
+2. Signed private transaction serialised to JSON and sent to Tessera with details of participant parties.
 3. Private transaction encrypted and distributed to participants.
 4. Hash of encrypted private transaction returned to GoQuorum.
 Privacy marker transaction is created, with `data` field set to hash.
 Privacy marker transaction signed by GoQuorum.
 5. Privacy marker transaction is distributed throughout the network.